12 Years On Mars: Opportunity's Top 5 Revelations

 NASA's Mars Exploration Rover Opportunity was designed to last just 90 days on Mars.
 Today, on Jan.
 25, it is celebrating

 of working on the Red Planet's surface.
-Though the rover is showing inevitable signs of age,such as flash memory problems
+Though the rover is showing inevitable signs of age,

 , it is still taking valuable observations and measurements of the Martian surface.
 Here is a